Essential Skills Work Visa

 This is another great work pathway to residence provided you have the necessary skills, qualifications and experience to be offered a full time job in an occupation on the long term skills shortage list.
 If you remain in this job for 2 years you can then apply for residency.

-Early in 2019 Immigration have started a process of consultation to review their work visa policies so things may change over the coming months !
+Early in 2019 Immigration have started a process of consultation to review their work visa policies so things will change over the coming months !

 NZ Skills in Demand Lists